iobroker-community-adapters/ioBroker.feiertage/README.md

 ## Beschreibung / Description
 Deutsch  | English
 ------------- | -------------
-Dieser Adapter liefert das Datum und den Namen des nächsten deutschen Feiertages und gibt Auskunft, ob heute, morgen oder übermorgen ein Feiertag ist.  | This adapter delivers date and name of the next German holiday.
+Dieser Adapter liefert das Datum, die Dauer bis zu diesem Datum in Tagen und den Namen des nächsten deutschen Feiertages und gibt Auskunft, ob heute, morgen oder übermorgen ein Feiertag ist.  | This adapter delivers date, distance in days to this date and name of the next German holiday.
 Furthermore it tells if today, tommorw or the day after tommorow is a holiday in Germany.